Skip to main content

 Is Il Carpaccio good for a special occasion?

 Yes, with caveats.
 The mother-of-pearl corridor inside the Royal Monceau and the conservatory-style dining room give it genuine occasion atmosphere without feeling theatrical.
 At €€€€ per head with a Michelin star, it holds up against the 8th arrondissement's top tables.
-It works better for two than for a group, and dinner service runs Friday and Saturday evenings, which are the most practical slots for a celebration.
+It works better for two than for a group, dinner service runs Friday and Saturday evenings, which are the most practical slots for a celebration.

 Is lunch or dinner better at Il Carpaccio?